About The Oregon Dungeness Crab Commission

 Oregon Department of Agriculture – Information about the ODA and its various programs.

-Oregon Department of Fish and Wildlife – State fish/crab management agency.
+Oregon Department of Fish and Wildlife – Oregon Dungeness crab fishery management plan.

 Oregon Sea Grant – Information and publications on commercial fisheries and seafood.